Assam: Two killed in Truck-Bolero crash in Dima Hasao

-Haflong: A tragic head-on collision between a truck and a Bolero near Hatikali Forest Gate in Dima Hasao district of Assam on Sunday claimed the lives of two individuals and left two others seriously injured, according to local sources.
+Haflong: A tragic head-on collision between a Truck and a Bolero near Hatikali Forest Gate in Dima Hasao district of Assam on Sunday claimed the lives of two individuals and left two others seriously injured, according to local sources.

 The sources stated that the accident occurred under the jurisdiction of the Hatikali Police Outpost when a truck (Registration No AS 01SC 0645) heading from Langting towards Lumding collided with a Bolero SUV (Registration No UP52BU 8397) coming from the opposite direction.